If you’d like to start using Cloudflare as your DNS provider:

 Cloudflare then leads you through a few optimization questions - you can leave all the defaults.

 How to set up a “www” domain on Cloudflare

-1. In your Strattic Dashboard, go to your site, and then click on “Details” and then “Domain settings”
+In your Strattic Dashboard, go to your site, and then click on “Details”

-3. After you click submit, you'll see a CNAME record displayed that is used to verify domain ownership so that the SSL certificate can be generated.
+You'll see a CNAME record displayed.
+This is used to verify domain ownership so that the SSL certificate can be generated.

 Add the CNAME into Cloudflare like in the screenshot below.

 For the “Name”, you’ll only need the initial part